Mary I and the Art of Book Dedications: Royal Women, Power, and Persuasion

 Mary I in Writing: Letters, Literature, and Representation

-Co-edited with Jessica S. Hower in 2022.
+Co-edited with Jessica S. Hower

-Mary In Writing forms part of a two volume set considering Queen Mary I and writing.
+Mary in Writing forms part of a two volume set considering Queen Mary I and writing.
 It explores representations of Mary I in writing, literature, and other textual sources.

 Writing Mary I: History, Historiography, and Fiction

-Co-edited with Jessica S. Hower in 2022.
+Co-edited with Jessica S. Hower

 Writing Mary I is the second volume in a two volume set considering Queen Mary in writing.
 It explores Mary from a foreign perspective, as well as modern fictional perceptions of the queen.